somilia/pymivot/README.md

 ```
 <INSTANCE dmtype="model:MyFavouriteType"\>
 ```
-you will get  an XML snippet named `model.MyFavouriteType.xml`
+you get an XML snippet named `model.MyFavouriteType.xml` that can be copied and tuned into your VOTable

 #### Types and Roles Checking (obsoleted)